dorisep/metaPlaylist/README.md

 # metaPlaylist
- A webscrapping app to build playlists of new albums
+ A webscrapping app to build playlists of albums in the metacritic DB

 -historical scrape of previous years going back to 2000- check

 -need to update the scrape for early part of the year only 1 page till a hundred albums released - check

+-write out csv with week num during scrape - check

 -merge script for historical csv - check
-    -Pandas?
-    -parsing out weekly list after scrape
+    -Pandas?-sticking with straight python ATM
+    -parsing out weekly list after scrape: righ now parsing in playlist app -append album_ids to csv file  - what to do with albums_not_found - used date and album name?

 -coordinating scrapes from wikki and bandcamp

 -spotify client - credit video guy